samgusick/azure-warehouse-manager/README.md

 ### Install in VS Code
 1. Install from the VS Code Extension Marketplace
+2. The extension will ask you to Install Azure CLI if not found, and to Login with your Azure credentials if not already authenticated.

 ### Install from Source
 1. Clone or download this repository.